contraexemplo/MakeItOpen/README.md

 ## How can I help?

-*If you would like to know more, there's a longer document describing the contribution policy*
+*If you would like to know more, there's a [longer document](https://github.com/contraexemplo/MakeItOpen/blob/master/CONTRIBUTING.md) about our contribution policy*

 ### I am involved with cultural heritage initiatives and/or intitutions
 - Listing your needs, doubts, concerns and objectives related to digital collections and digital preservation of culture